drewbelf/cv/index.md

 ## publications

-### monograph

-*Christ the Penitent: The Early Franciscans & Scholastic Christology*, in progress.

 ### peer-reviewed articles

-"Hypostases in Christ and the Work of Scholastic Christology: The *Summa halensis* and Albert the Great’s *Commentary on the Sentences*." *Franciscan Studies* (forthcoming).
+"Hypostases in Christ and the Work of Scholastic Christology: The *Summa halensis* and Albert the Great’s *Commentary on the Sentences*." *Franciscan Studies* (forthcoming in 2024).

 `2014`
 “Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed* 16 (2014): 35–45.